amulchapla/AI-Powered-Call-Center-Intelligence/postcall-analytics-azure/README.md

 ![Save template](../common/images/image009.png)

 Saving the template will result in the screen below.
 You will need to fill in the form provided.

-**Following settings are required to be completed in this step.**
-1. Specify `Resource group` name.
-Recommended to create a new resource group.
-2. Specify `Storage Account` name.
-Recommended to create a new storage accout.
-3. Provide an existing `Azure Speech Services Key`.
-4. Select `Azure Speech Services Region` that corresponds to your Azure Speech Services Key.
-5. Provide an existing `Text Analytics Key`.
-6. Select `Azure Text Analytics Region` that corresponds to your Text Analytics Key.
-7. Provide `Sql Administrator Login` and `Sql Administrator Login Password`.
-Make a note of this as we will need this in future steps.

-Other setting are options.
-You can change them if you wish.

 It is important that all the information is correct.
 Let us look at the form and go through each field.

 ![form template](../common/images/image011.png)